PW-Sat2/FramePayloadDecoder/README.md

 `0xCD` is telemetry frame marker.
 Other frames have different markers here.

-229-bytes data table (be careful and take exact amount of bits, there is no padding to bytes to save data amount):
+229-bytes data table (be careful and take exact amount of bits, there is no padding to bytes!):

 |Group Name|Source|Element Name|Size [bit]|Sample rate [s]|Name|